 Although sinus tachycardia is the most common tachyarrhythmia, it may not always be straight forward to diagnose on the ECG.
 Moreover, many clinicians remain uncertain about the implications of sinus tachycardia.
 A crucial task is to distinguish three types of sinus tachycardia.
 These types differ fundamentally in terms of pathophysiology, prognosis and treatment.
 The types of sinus tachycardia are as follows:

-- Sinus tachycardia secondary to disease and medications: A wide range of diseases and medications may cause sinus tachycardia.
-Examples follow: congestive heart failure, lung disease (e.g COPD), fever, infections, anemia, myocardial ischemia/infarction, pulmonary embolism, pheochromocytoma, hyperthyroidism, hypovolemia, pharmacological substances (alcohol, amphetamine, coffee, anticholinergic drugs, beta adrenergic agonists).
-In all of these conditions, the sinus tachycardia is merely a reflection of an underlying disease or substance effect, which may require attention.
+- Sinus tachycardia secondary to disease and medications: A wide range of diseases and medications may cause sinus tachycardia; e.g congestive heart failure, lung disease (e.g COPD), fever, infections, anemia, myocardial ischemia/infarction, pulmonary embolism, pheochromocytoma, hyperthyroidism, hypovolemia, pharmacological substances (alcohol, amphetamine, coffee, anticholinergic drugs, beta-adrenergic agonists).
+In all of these conditions, sinus tachycardia is merely an expression of an underlying disease or substance effect, which may require attention.
 Therefore, management of sinus tachycardia always requires that each of these causes be assessed thoroughly, as many of the causes require prompt treatment.

-- Inappropriate sinus tachyardia: When all abovementioned causes have been ruled out and the sinus tachycardia persist without any known cause, it may be classified as inappropriate sinus tachycardia.
+- Inappropriate sinus tachycardia: When all the abovementioned causes have been ruled out and the sinus tachycardia persists without any known cause, it may be classified as inappropriate sinus tachycardia.
 This diagnosis can only be established after all other causes have been ruled out.
-Inappropriate sinus tachycardia is presumably more common than previously thought and the condition may hamper quality of life substantially.
+Inappropriate sinus tachycardia is presumably more common than previously thought and the condition may hamper the quality of life substantially.

 ECG in sinus tachycardia

-Sinus tachycardia fulfill all criteria for sinus rhythm but the heart rate is faster than 100 beats per minute.
+Sinus tachycardia fulfills all criteria for sinus rhythm but the heart rate is faster than 100 beats per minute.
 Thus, the ECG criteria for sinus tachycardia follows.

 ECG criteria for sinus tachycardia